contensis/docs-management-dotnet/key-concepts/api-instantiation.md

 The default configuration needs to be set only once.
 For a Contensis published website this is automatically invoked on application start-up to reflect the context of the publishing server, ensuring that the correct service root url and security parameters are set.

-The default configuration becomes effective for all ContensisClient instantiations, negating the need to provide configuration values each and every time the API is used.
+The default configuration becomes effective for all ManagementClient instantiations, negating the need to provide configuration values each and every time the API is used.

 ## Non-Contensis published websites